Put It Down (South Park): Plot

 North Korea fires a nuclear missile over Tweek's house, panicking Tweek further.
-Craig takes Tweek to an amusement park to calm him, but their whereabouts are tweeted by Garrison, leading to more vehicular fatalities and injuries by drivers distracted by Garrison's tweets.
+Craig takes Tweek to Elitch Gardens to calm him, but their whereabouts are tweeted by Garrison, leading to more vehicular fatalities and injuries by drivers distracted by Garrison's tweets.
 When Craig continues his efforts, Tweek angrily says that Craig's constant use of logic and geopolitical facts is not what he needs, which frustrates Craig.

 During lunch at school, a memorial service is announced for the students killed by distracted drivers, but Cartman interrupts this to announce a gathering for suicide awareness, saying he may commit suicide during it.
 Heidi tells Cartman to stop his selfish behavior, and when Cartman questions what the memorial service will solve, Heidi says that it does not aim to solve a problem, but that people in pain sometimes need help sorting out their emotions in order to properly express them, rather than quick answers.
 This prompts an epiphany for Craig, who rushes to Tweek's house.
 Instead of arguing with evidence or reasoning why his fears of North Korea are unfounded, he simply expresses sympathy for Tweek, who is then able to express that he feels scared, alone and powerless.
 Tweek's anxiety subsides, and he conceives an idea.
-At a school assembly, Tweek and Craig perform a song, "Put it Down", which urges people not to use their mobile devices if they are elected the President, prompting members of the public to pledge not to do so.
+At a school assembly, Tweek and Craig perform a song, "Put it Down", which urges people not to use their mobile devices if they are elected President, prompting members of the public to pledge not to do so.
 Cartman interrupts the song, joyfully declaring that he will not kill himself.